lurchmath/nine-to-five/plan.md

  * If the initial script has a syntax error, we do not report it specifically, because node.js does not have the `SyntaxError` class.
+ * Similarly, we do not generate `messageerror` events.
  * `Worker(script)` with `script` an URL
  * `Worker(script,options)` with `options.type=='module'`
  * `Worker(script,options)` with the `options.credentials` field